chen5656/segment-geo/my_data/CLINE.md

    ![Settings Screenshot](20250407163234.png)

 3. Set Gemini API key for Plan Mode and Act Mode separately.
-		i. use pro model for plan, and flash model for act. because the requests per minute are different for each model.
+- use pro model for plan, and flash model for act. because the requests per minute are different for each model.

    ![Gemini Key Configuration](20250407163727.png)